OntimizeWeb/ontimize-web-ngx-extra-components/projects/ontimize-web-ngx-extra-components/README.md

 ## 📜 Introduction

-The module Ontimize Web Report is a set of reporting tools for web applications based in [OntimizeWeb](https://github.com/OntimizeWeb/ontimize-web-ngx), allowing stored and on-demand reporting to be generated.
+The module Ontimize Web Extra Components is a set of advanced and non common components for web applications based in [OntimizeWeb](https://github.com/OntimizeWeb/ontimize-web-ngx).

 ### 📖 Documentation

-Check out our [documentation site](https://ontimizeweb.github.io/docs/v15/report/) to know more details.
+Check out our [documentation site](https://ontimizeweb.github.io/docs/v15/extra-components/) to know more details.

 ## 💡 Ideas